 After that, the gas again goes into the evaporator after passing through expansion valves.
 The cycle then continues like that.

 A compressor is called the heart of a refrigerator.
 Most of the work in a refrigerator is done by a compressor.

-The compressor has a motor that does create the force to increase the pressure and temperature of the refrigerant.
+The compressor has a motor that creates the force to increase the pressure and the temperature of the refrigerant.
 The compressor motor can be a fixed-speed motor or a variable-speed motor.

 What Is Inverter AC?

 An inverter AC uses a variable-speed motor in the compressor.
 It can adjust the speed according to the heat load.